 Print Version see also Cortical Visual Impairment Delayed visual maturation (DVM) is seen in newborns who initially appear as if they cannot see or are unable to follow any objects.
-This usually improves by about 4-6 months of age, but sometimes can take up to 12 months of age to...
+This usually improves by about 4-6 months of age without any treatment, but sometimes can take up to 12...

 See Exotropia. #EyeTerms

 A drooping of one or both eyelids. #EyeTerms

 Eye misalignment. #EyeTerms

 Strabismus in which the eyes are misaligned in the vertical plane.
 Refers to the lower eye. #EyeTerms